Easy French children’s song + counting rhyme: Lyrics + Video to sing along to and join in with, the actions demonstrated by a friendly lemur.

 the coloured pencils

-el papel (m) the paper
+el papel (m)the paper

-las tijeras (f) the scissors
+la cola (f) the glue las tijeras (f) the scissors

 la basura (f) the rubbish